How to Apply

-All scores are good for 5 years from the test date.
+All test scores expire 5 years after the test date.

 Students who are eligible to enroll themselves will use MyViking:

-Most continuing students who have completed the Admissions process, College 101, and Advising will be eligible for online registration.
+Most continuing students who have completed the Admissions process, and Advising will be eligible for online registration.

 To be successful in your online enrollment: